Making a complaint

 About your NHS care

-If you’re not happy with the response of a local organisation after you have contacted them, or don’t feel comfortable approaching them, you can make your complaint to NHS Scotland, who will look into it for you.
+You should first raise your complaint with the organisation where you were treated.
+If you’re not happy with the response of this organisation after you have contacted them, or don’t feel comfortable approaching them, you can make your complaint to NHS Scotland, who will look into it for you.

 If you’re unhappy with the NHS response you can refer your complaint to the Scottish Public Services Ombudsman (SPSO).
 They will look at your complaint and decide whether to investigate it.